qiita-spots/qiita/INSTALL.md

 ```
 ### PostgreSQL installation on Mac OS X

-For Mac OS X, you can install postgres through the [Postgres.app](https://postgresapp.com/downloads.html).
-These instructions were tested with the Postgres.app v9.5 and v13.
+For Mac OS X, it is strongly encourage to install Postgres through the [Postgres.app](https://postgresapp.com/downloads.html).
+We recommend using Postgres.app versions 9.5 or 13, as instructions were tested most extensively with these versions.

 You'll then need to ensure that the postgres binaries (for example, ``psql``) are in your executable search path (``$PATH`` environment variable).
 If you are using Postgres.app on OS X, you can do this by running the following, though you may have to replace`~/.bash_profile`with `~/.zshrc` if you're using zshell rather than the built-in bash, and you may have to change the version number `Versions/9.3/` to the exact one that you are installing: